 The ratio of our CEO's total compensation to our median employee's total compensation, the CEO Pay Ratio, is a reasonable estimate calculated in a manner consistent with SEC rules.
-We identified our median employee using our global employee population of 12,355 as of October 1, 2019.
-To determine our median employee, we used regular wages, including annual cash incentive and other bonuses and overtime, as our consistently applied compensation measure, and annualized pay for those who commenced work during 2019.
+We identified our median employee using our global employee population of 12,229 as of October 1, 2020.
+To determine our median employee, we used regular wages, including annual cash incentive and other bonuses and overtime, as our consistently applied compensation measure, and annualized pay for those who commenced work during 2020.
 Using statistical sampling, we initially identified employees within 5% below and 5% above estimated median pay.
 From this group of employees, we selected our median employee, taking into consideration employees whose pay was projected to be consistent year-over-year and further excluding employees that have experienced higher pay volatility over the past five years.

-After identifying the median employee, we calculated the median employee's total annual compensation in accordance with the requirements of the Summary Compensation Table (SCT) on page 54, which includes salary and overtime pay, as well as cash incentive payments, change in pension value and company matching contributions to the 401(k) employee savings plan.
-Primarily due to a decrease in the discount rate used to measure pension obligations for PPL retirement plans, there was a large increase in the present value of the accumulated benefit for most participants.
-The volatility in the discount rate affects the Change in Pension Value reported in the SCT each year, which in turn affects the CEO Pay Ratio.
-Based on such calculation, our CEO's total compensation was \$14,142,567, while our median employee's total compensation was \$147,463.
-Accordingly, our CEO Pay Ratio was 96 to 1.
+After identifying the median employee, we calculated the median employee's total annual compensation in accordance with the requirements of the Summary Compensation Table (SCT) on page 52, which includes salary and overtime pay, as well as cash incentive payments, change in pension value and company matching contributions to the 401(k) employee savings plan.
+Due to the retirement of our former CEO and promotion of Mr. Sorgi to CEO on June 1, 2020, Mr. Sorgi's 2020 compensation as reported in the SCT includes his pay in his role as President and COO and as President and CEO during the year.
+For this reason, in accordance with SEC rules and regulations for purposes of this pay ratio calculation, we annualized Mr. Sorgi's CEO compensation, including base salary, annual cash incentive award, long-term equity incentive awards, and company matching contributions to the 401(k) employee savings plan and PPL EDCP, to best reflect what Mr. Sorgi's total pay would have been in the SCT had he served in the CEO role for the full year.
+For 2020, our CEO's annualized total compensation was \$9,190,004, while our median employee's total compensation was \$144,648.
+Accordingly, our CEO Pay Ratio was 64 to 1.